 Step 6: season with kosher salt to taste as needed.
 Ladle the soup into bowls and garnish with fresh parsley and Parmigiano Reggiano (image 6).
 Serve immediately and enjoy!

-Storage & Make Ahead
+Storage, Reheating, & Make Ahead

-- Storage: leftovers can be stored in an airtight container in the refrigerator for up to 5 days or in the freezer for up to 3 months.
+- Storage: leftovers can be stored in an airtight container in the refrigerator for up to 3 days or in the freezer for up to 3 months.
 The pasta will soften upon reheating, but I don't mind this in a leftover soup.

-- Make ahead: follow the recipe as directed, but do not cook the pasta.
-Store the soup in the refrigerator for up to 5 days, or in the freezer for up to 3 months.
-When ready to enjoy, heat the thawed broth in a large pot or Dutch oven.
+- Make ahead: you can make pasta e fagioli a day in advance, following the recipe as directed, but do not cook the pasta.
+Let the soup cool and store it in the refrigerator.
+When ready to serve, heat the soup in a large pot over medium heat.
 Once simmering, add the pasta and cook as directed in the recipe.

 For more helpful tips on how to handle leftovers safely, check out this USDA Leftovers and Food Safety guide.